-The echoes of an assassination in Sarajevo in 1914 heard today in Ukraine
+The echoes of an assassination in Sarajevo in 1914 heard in Ukraine today (revised)

 On the 28th June 1914 Franz Ferdinand, heir to the Austro-Hungarian throne and his wife, Sophie Chotek were shot to death by Gavrilo Princip, a teenage Serbian nationalist (1: Austria-Hungary had annexed Bosnia-Herzogvina some years before much to the chagrin of the Serbs).